IFE Level 4 Diploma (Previously Certificate) in Fire Science and Fire Safety (HL)

 Aims of the Qualification

-The IFE Level 4 Certificate in Fire Science and Fire Safety (HL) has been designed to enable individuals to demonstrate a wide range of critical knowledge and understanding relevant to a number of fire professional roles such as Station Manager in the Fire and Rescue Service, Fire Safety specialist and Fire Investigation specialist.
-It focuses on the underpinning understanding of fire engineering science and fire safety measures that individuals need in order to assess situations and to evaluate and respond to diverse hazards and incidents.
+The IFE Level 4 Certificate in Fire Science and Fire Safety (HL) has been designed to enable individuals to demonstrate a wide range of critical knowledge and understanding relevant to a number of fire professional roles such as Senior Officer, Divisional/Regional Manager, or Deputy/Assistant Fire Chief in the Fire and Rescue Service, Fire Safety specialist and Fire Investigation specialist.
+It focuses on the underpinning understanding of fire engineering science and fire safety measures that individuals need in order to assess situations and evaluate and respond to diverse hazards and incidents.

 Additionally, success in achieving this qualification will enable candidates to meet the academic requirement for membership of the Institution of Fire Engineers at Member grade (MIFireE).

 - Those employed in fire and rescue service roles across the world, particularly those who are either already in Senior Officer, Divisional/Regional Manager, or Deputy/Assistant Fire Chief in the Fire and Rescue Service,(or equivalent) roles or those who wish to develop and demonstrate knowledge and understanding relevant to the role of Station Manager in preparation for promotion to this role

 - Those operating in specialist fire and rescue contexts such as aviation or fire prevention/fire safety inspection roles who need to develop and apply a wide range of knowledge and understanding in their role

 - Other fire professionals who wish to demonstrate their knowledge and understanding of fire science and safety and relevant specialist areas

 The IFE has made changes to the structure of the Level 4 Diploma (Previously Certificate).
 The changes took effect in March 2021 examinations.